FxSchrauber/lwks-fx/DVE/DVE_Extras/Orbit/README.md

 **Category: "DVE"
 Subcategory: "DVE Extras"
-Status of effect development: Second prototype** of 17 Dec 2018,
-  (minor code changes on 19 June 2019)
+Status: Second prototype** of 17 Dec 2018, (minor code changes on 19 June 2019)

 ### Known issues and limitations:
 - With negative zoom (minimization),the default setting Orbit Radius refers to the outer edges of the foreground.